Are Birth Records Public in Minnesota

 Expungement of records is the process by which such documents are destroyed from the state and federal records.
 Such erasures are executed in ways that make it seem like the records never existed in the first place.
 Most expungement proceedings happen in state courts.
 In Minnesota, per Minnesota Administrative Rules 4601.1400, the State Registrar is authorized to expunge a birth record that did not occur in Minnesota but was documented.
 However, this exempts birth records registered according to Minnesota Statutes, section 144.218, subdivision 2, for an individual born abroad and adopted in Minnesota.

 Once an adoption is concluded in Minnesota, the District Court in the county where the adoptive parents reside completes a Certificate of Adoption form.
 The completed form is then sent to the State Vital Records Office.
 The Office of Vital records extracts the information provided by the court to prepare an amended birth record.
 After this, the District Court proceeds to seal the adoptee's original birth record and other adoption documents.
 Minnesota sealed adoption records are closed for 100 years from the date of adoption under Minnesota Statutes 259.61, 259.83, and 259.89.
-Only court orders can authorize their disclosure, except they have been closed for over 100 years.
+Only court orders can authorize their disclosure, except if they have been closed for over 100 years.
+Hence there is no need to petition to seal adoption records.
+Minnesota adoption records are automatically sealed for 100 years.
+Only after 100 years have passed are sealed Minnesota adoption records disclosable to the general public.

 Persons eligible to access identifying information in a sealed Minnesota birth record include the adoptee (age 19 or older), adoptee's birth parents, and adoptee's adult birth siblings.
 Disclosure to birth siblings is subject to the consent of birth parents.
 Identifying information may also be released to adoptee's siblings if it is not considered the birth parents' privacy violation.
 An adoptee, age 19 or older, and the adoptive parents can access the non-identifying information in a Minnesota adoption record.